-The paper, “The Potential of the Cell Processor for Scientific Computing,” was written by Samuel Williams, Leonid Oliker, Parry Husbands, Shoaib Kamil and Katherine Yelick of Berkeley Lab’s Future Technologies Group and John Shalf from NERSC.
+The paper, “The Potential of the Cell Processor for Scientific Computing,” was written by Samuel Williams, Leonid Oliker, Parry Husbands, Shoaib Kamil and Katherine Yelick, of Berkeley Lab’s Future Technologies Group and by John Shalf from NERSC.

 “Overall results demonstrate the tremendous potential of the Cell architecture for scientific computations in terms of both raw performance and power efficiency,” the authors wrote in their paper.
 “We also conclude that Cell’s heterogeneous multi-core implementation is inherently better suited to the HPC environment than homogeneous commodity multicore processors.”

+“Overall results demonstrate the tremendous potential of the Cell architecture for scientific computations in terms of both raw performance and power efficiency,” the authors wrote.
 While their current analysis uses hand-optimized code on a set of small scientific kernels, the results are striking.
-On average, Cell is eight times faster and at least eight times more power efficient than current Opteron and Itanium processors, despite the fact that Cell’s peak double-precision performance is fourteen times slower than its peak single-precision performance.
-If Cell were to include at least one fully utilizable pipelined double-precision floating point unit, as proposed in their Cell+ implementation, these speedups would easily double.
+On average, Cell is eight times faster and at least eight times more power efficient than current Opteron and Itanium processors, despite the fact that Cell’s peak double precision performance is fourteen times slower than its peak single precision performance.
+If Cell were to include at least one fully utilizable pipelined double precision floating point unit, as proposed in their Cell+ implementation, these speedups would easily double.

 About Computing Sciences at Berkeley Lab